The Hotel Quinta da Serra is a restful countryside retreat, high in the hills above Madeira’s sunny southern coast.

 The ideal time to stay at the quinta is in the spring – when the hillsides of Jardim de Serra turn white as the cherry trees blossom.
 Early June sees the Festa da Cherja take over: it’s the colourful week-long festival which celebrates the cherry harvest.
 Due to its fairly-remote location, we usually recommend staying on a half-board basis and including a hire car will allow you to explore further afield.
-If you’d just like to spend a pleasant day relaxing, the quinta has a lovely indoor pool, encased in a huge conservatory-like glass building with a jacuzzi, sauna and spa, and there’s also a well-equipped gym, a billiards room and a library.
+If you’d just like to spend a pleasant day relaxing, the quinta has a lovely indoor pool encased in a huge conservatory-like glass building with a jacuzzi, sauna and spa, and there’s also a well-equipped gym, a tennis court, a billiards room and a library.

 The quinta’s located high up in the Jardim da Serra valley.
 Due to the limited choice of restaurants nearby, we recommend staying on a half-board basis, and a hire car will give you to freedom to explore further afield.

 Quinta da Serra’s a good base if you’re looking to explore the levada trails of southern Madeira.